Menopause is a natural stage of the aging process.

 When women seek information about menopause, they often encounter a number of common myths:

-that estrogen replacement therapy (ERT) will correct problems associated with menopause.
+- that estrogen replacement therapy (ERT) will correct problems

 There is no scientific proof for any of the above suppositions!
 In fact,

-a woman frequently has higher estrogen levels after her periods cease, and there is no ideal balance to be disturbed;
+- a woman frequently has higher estrogen level after her periods cease and there is no ideal balance to be disturbed

-androgens, which influence the libido or interest in sex, continue to be produced and, in many women, tend to be higher after menopause;
+- androgens, which influence the libido or interest in sex, continue be produced and, in many women, tend to be higher after menopause

-If menopausal symptoms are not caused by a lack of estrogen, then why do physicians prescribe estrogen replacement therapy?
+If menopausal symptoms are not caused by lack of estrogen, they why do physicians prescribe estrogen replacement therapy?

-Women do notice dramatic changes when they take hormone-like drugs.
-The drugs "pump up" cells, causing them to retain water.
+- Women do notice dramatic changes when they hormone-like drugs.
+The drugs, "pump up" cell, causing them to retain water.
 This can make wrinkles less apparent, the mucous membranes of the vagina more supple, and increased cellular activity can create a sense of well being and more energy.
 These "benefits," however, disappear when you stop taking the drugs.